lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/02-first-pipeline.md

 This command will initially throw an error.
 Vector can't really operate without a source and a sink.
 But don't fret!
 We'll fix that by updating our Vector configuration.

-First, let's add a `generator` source:
+First, let's hop over into our IDE and then add a `generator` source:

 <pre class="file" data-filename="first-pipeline/vector.toml" data-target="insert" data-marker="#source-insert">[sources.random_json_logs]
 type = "generator" # Use Vector's internal generator